-Back when I started blogging in 2005-ish, I had a few blogs that destructed due to bad software or databases.
-My Sixth World News and Commentary site just stopped working one day and I couldn’t recover any posts.
-I was a tech newbie so I didn’t know how to do SQL dumps and try to save over a years worth of work.
+Back when I started blogging in 2005-ish, I had a few blogs that were destroyed due to bad software or databases.
+My Sixth World News and Commentary site just stopped working one day and I couldn't recover any posts.
+I was a tech newbie so I didn't know how to do SQL dumps and try to save over a year's worth of work.

-12 years later and I discover some old posts that I had archived.
+12 years later I discovered some old posts that I had archived.
 I started reposting (backfilling) a lot of those posts and inadvertently took a stroll down memory late.
-I noticed that a lot of the old links to blogs that no longer work but some still do.
+I noticed that a lot of the old links to blogs no longer work but some still do.

 I decided to do some digging and find out whatever happened too...